 After being nominated from the first year of the awards and for six consecutive years by the James Beard Foundation, Sanford won the James Beard-Best Chef Midwest award in April of 1996.
 Sanford Restaurant was listed in the 2001 and 2006 issues of Gourmet Magazine as one of the Best Fifty Restaurants in America.
 In February 2002 Sanford was one of 45 chefs chosen nationally to cook for the Salt Lake City Olympics, United States Art of the Table.
 After 24 years, the D’Amato’s sold Sanford Restaurant to their longtime Chef de Cuisine in December 2013.

 In fall of 2013, Sanford published his first book, GOOD STOCK: Life on a Low Simmer (Agate Midway), a memoir with recipes.
 For over 14 years and until January 2015, Sanford wrote a weekly food column, the Kitchen Technician, for the Milwaukee Journal Sentinel Sunday Edition.
-Since spring 2014, he is a quarterly contributor to Edible Pioneer Valley (Mary Reilly, Publisher) in western Massachusetts.
+From spring 2014 to 2020, he was a quarterly contributor to Edible Pioneer Valley (Mary Reilly, Publisher) in western Massachusetts.

 Sanford has conducted cooking classes for over 30 years in his restaurants and while traveling with Bike Riders Tours, Seabourn, Crystal, Viking River Cruises and Oceania Cruises.
-In July of 2014, he opened a small cooking school in his home called Good Stock Farm in Hatfield, Massachusetts.
-Along with his wife, Angie, they teach small hands-on and demonstration classes using the produce and fruit from their gardens and the surrounding farmlands.
+In July of 2014, he and his wife, Angie, opened a small cooking school in his home called Good Stock Farm in Hatfield, Massachusetts.
+They teach small hands-on classes and wine lover’s dinners using the produce and fruit from their gardens and the surrounding farmlands.